 A party can no longer consider other opportunities once they have signed an exclusivity agreement and, therefore, careful consideration should be given to the possible downside as well as upside of such agreements and, as stated above, to possibly ensure some appropriate caveats or break opportunities are included.
 There is always a risk that the business venture may not succeed but a party would be tied to the exclusivity arrangement in the absence of appropriate negotiation and consideration of all the implications before entering into the agreement.

 The most common use of the term lock out agreement is for property transactions where a potential buyer of a property or land is aware that other potential buyers are interested or considers that there may be a risk of being gazumped.
 So, in order to try and avoid this there is an attempt to negotiate a lock out agreement.
 Such an agreement would need to be carefully considered, negotiated and drafted especially as a seller offered a much higher offer may decide to breach a standard lock out agreement on the basis that any damages payable for breach of that agreement would be less than the value of the increased sale price available by breaching the lock out agreement.
-James Swede our Head of property law is the best person to speak to about a property lock out agreement.

 If you need a commercial solicitor in London with lots of experience in advising, drafting, negotiating exclusivity agreements or lock out agreements, please do get in contact.
 We also advise on disputes arising on these contracts.